Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## React Drop Zone

--[react drop zone](https://react-dropzone.js.org/) is library use for file drop in easy to like below one.
+-[react drop zone](https://react-dropzone.js.org/) is a library used for file drop in easy to like below one.

 ```typescript
 const UploadDropzone = () => {